 The time to figure out the next step toward repairing and rebuilding isn't after disaster strikes.
 If your contract fails to outline who is responsible for events such as warehouse fires or natural disasters, you'll sacrifice precious time and income as all parties scramble to pick up the proverbial pieces and avoid legal and financial burdens.

 4. Using non-specific terminology and not emphasizing clarity.

 Contracts are all about compromise in business partnerships, but your relationship with your 3PL needs more clarification than most.
 3PLs are responsible for shipping activities and actions that determine if your company can run efficiently or not, and to this end defined, specific terms are in your best interests.
 Traditional "legalese" won't cut it here––you'll need to create descriptions and legal narratives from scratch to avoid financially damaging misunderstandings.

 These misunderstandings might seem small at the moment, but if disaster strikes, they could amount to millions of dollars worth of damages, and a severely negative impact on your brand.

 Don't take chances with the core of your business: it is best to make sure your logistics services contracts are created mindfully and reflect the specific policies and liabilities likely to occur in your industry and business.

 Food, beverage, pharmaceuticals, and consumer products will all have very different levels of expectations, so it's up to you to apply your experience to these best practices to create the right contract fit.

-Ready for expert advice in finding the ideal 3PL collaboration partner?
-Our Selecting and Managing a 3PL Best Practices eBook will take you through the next important steps and help you put your logistics needs in the most experienced hands.
+Ready for expert advice in executing your 3PL contract?
+Our free eBook will take you through the next important steps and help you put your logistics needs in the most experienced hands.